randallsquared/uhfs/uhf/index.md

 ### body

-The value of the `body` key, if present, is out of the scope of this specification.
+The value of the `body` CURIE key, if present, is out of the scope of this specification.
 UHF parsers SHOULD NOT assume anything about the interior structure of `body`.

 ### head